How To Staff A Brand Activation Successfully

 Having a list of reserves to sub in at the last minute if there are any issues with staff such as sickness is vital.

-Brief and train your staff correctly so they have a great experience working for you.
+It’s important to brief and train your staff so they have a great experience working for you.

 Ensuring that the teams are robustly briefed, have all the information needed and are looked after with breaks and refreshments during the event will ensure the teams have a great experience working with your brand.